MarryMTP/Exness/How to Create an Account with Exness?.md

 Follow these steps to successfully register and set up your Exness account.
 The process is straightforward and typically takes less than 10 minutes.

-### Step 1: Visit the Exness Website or Download the App
+### Step 1: Visit the Exness Website

 To start, **Register Exness**: [Open An Account](https://one.exnesstrack.org/boarding/sign-up/a/89rj8di4n7) or [Visit Brokers](https://one.exnesstrack.org/a/89rj8di4n7).
 Alternatively, you can download the Exness mobile app from the Google Play Store (for Android) or the App Store (for iOS).
-The mobile app offers the same functionality as the website, making it convenient for on-the-go registration.

 ### Step 2: Fill in the Registration Form